describo/describo.github.io/src/tour.md

         a custom geometry for the Geo property.
 In this case, we've defined a geographical area of Australia.</p>`,
         image:  "/images/tour/desktop7.webp",
     },
       {
+        text: `<p>
+            An important part of any description process is quality assurance.
+For example, do all the person descriptions have given name and family name defined?
+In this image we can easily review the descriptions for the 3 people described and see that some of them are incomplete.
+        </p>`,
+        image:  "/images/guide-browse/browse3.webp",
+    },
+    {
-        text: `<p>If you register with describo.cloud and purchase credits, Describo can perform bulk transformations on your data.
+        text: `<p>If you register with describo.cloud and purchase credits, Describo can help you perform bulk transformations on your data.
 From recognising and marking up named entities to extracting the topics, themes and subjects contained, getting to know your data has never been easier.
         <p>